As an Oracle database administrator, firefighting is one of your tasks, and you must prevent fire from happening in the first place if you can.

 To identify the top memory usage rate per session, execute the command below:

-dbWatch Control Center has a job monitoring feature for your memory usage, which is also called the “Top user memory usage” job.
+dbWatch Control Center has a job monitoring feature for your memory usage, also called the “Top user memory usage” job.
 This report helps you determine if there is an abnormal memory usage spike throughout the working day

 4. Blocking Sessions

-Long-running queries can cause blocking sessions in our databases, especially, if a query from one session is trying to access the resource of an object in another session which is being locked for too long because of an operation such as updating of table data.
+Long-running queries can cause blocking sessions in our databases, especially, if a query from one session is trying to access the resource of an object in another session that is being locked for too long because of an operation such as updating of table data.
 Execute this query to find out if any blocking session is happening in your database:

 This job is also configurable so that you can set the max threshold of the blocking session duration.
 If the duration threshold has been reached, you will get notified through email or SMS.